Phone: 914-997-2500 Ext. 107

 Tamara A. Mitchel practices in all aspects of matrimonial and family law.
-She graduated cum laude from Harvard Law School, after receiving her B.A. magna cum laude from Harvard College, where she was elected a member of Phi Beta Kappa.
+She graduated cum laude from Harvard Law School, after receiving a B.A. magna cum laude from Harvard College, where she was elected a member of Phi Beta Kappa.
 She also graduated from the Family Law Trial Advocacy Institute of the American Bar Association, Family Law Section.
-Ms. Mitchel has been selected for inclusion in the New York Metro Super Lawyers list for 2013, 2014, 2015 and 2016.
+Ms. Mitchel has been selected for inclusion in Best Lawyers in America for Family Law 2018 and 2019 editions, Marquis Who’s Who in American Law 2017-2018 and in the New York Metro Super Lawyers list every year from 2013 through 2018.

-Ms. Mitchel was a partner at Berman Frucco Gouz Mitchel & Schub p.c., having worked at the firm since 2002, prior to the merger of that firm’s attorneys into BodnarMilone.
-She has represented clients in negotiating and drafting agreements and litigating complex financial, child custody, domestic violence, and post-divorce enforcement and modification matters.
-She previously worked at the Pace Women’s Justice Center, where she was one of the original supervising attorneys of the Family Court Legal Program, in which she represented, and taught law students to represent, hundreds of domestic violence victims in order of protection, custody and support proceedings in the Westchester County Family Courts.
-Ms. Mitchel previously worked as an associate in matrimonial and family law for a sole practitioner and local court judge in Westchester County, and as an associate in litigation at a large, corporate law firm in New York City.
+Ms. Mitchel is a partner at BodnarMilone, LLP, having joined the firm in 2018, when her previous firm, Berman Frucco Gouz Mitchel & Schub p.c., (BFGMS) merged into it.
+Ms. Mitchel was at BFGMS from 2002 through 2017, practicing exclusively in matrimonial and family law.
+Previously at the Pace Women’s Justice Center, she was one of the original supervising attorneys of the Family Court Legal Program, in which she represented, and taught law students to represent, domestic violence victims in the Westchester County Family Courts.
+Prior to that, Ms. Mitchel was an associate in matrimonial and family law for a sole practitioner and local court judge in Westchester County, and an associate in litigation at a corporate law firm in New York City.

-Ms. Mitchel has twice been awarded a Certificate of Distinguished Service by the Westchester County Office of the County Executive, for her legal service to the citizens of Westchester County.
-In 2011 she was awarded the Diane White Legal Advocacy Award by the Pace Women’s Justice Center, received a U.S. House of Representatives Congressional Proclamation, and two New York State Senate Proclamations for her legal services to the community.
+Ms. Mitchel has twice been awarded a Certificate of Distinguished Service, by the Westchester County Office of the County Executive, for her legal service to the citizens of Westchester County.
+She received the Legal Services of the Hudson Valley Pro Bono Volunteer Award in 2017.
+In 2011, Ms. Mitchel was awarded the Diane White Legal Advocacy Award by the Pace Women’s Justice Center.

 Ms. Mitchel serves on the Executive Committee of the Friends of Gail Advisory Board of the Pace Women’s Justice Center.
-Ms. Mitchel also served as a board member of Hope’s Door.
-She previously served on the Resource Committee of the Summer Justice Academy for Young Women, co-sponsored by the New York Chapter of the National Association of Women Judges and Pace Law School.
-She is also a lifetime member of the Harvard-Radcliffe Club of Westchester, a former member of its Schools and Scholarships Committee and a former member of its Board of Governors.
+She previously served as a board member of Hope’s Door and on the Resource Committee of the Summer Justice Academy for Young Women, co-sponsored by the New York Chapter of the National Association of Women Judges and Pace Law School.
+Ms. Mitchel is a lifetime member of the Harvard-Radcliffe Club of Westchester, a former member of its Schools and Scholarships Committee and a former member of its Board of Governors.

 Ms. Mitchel also studied at the Juilliard School and for several years was a professional opera soloist, primarily in Europe.
 She lives with her husband in Westchester County, where they raised their two children, one of whom is a musician, the other a mechanical engineer.